 Based in Melbourne, Damian gained valuable experience over a number of years working in London and continues to work widely across our Australian and international oﬃces.
-He acts in class action proceedings in both Australia and the UK and is recognised as a leading dispute resolution practitioner across all key industry publications.
+He is recognised as a leading litigation and Disputes lawyer across all key industry publications.

 Damian’s strategic approach to managing disputes focuses on delivering successful commercial outcomes for clients.

 Damian is the Client Relationship Partner for a number of the firm’s most significant global clients.

 He is co-author of the leading books on class actions in Australia and the UK, Class Actions in Australia (Third Edition, Thomson Reuters, 2022) and Class Actions in England and Wales (Second Edition, Sweet & Maxwell, 2022), respectively.
 He regularly presents and comments on legal issues, including class actions and litigation funding.

 He has led our market leading global class actions practice over many years and before that the wider Australia Disputes practice which spanned the period both before and after the merger of Herbert Smith Freehills.